philipp-spiess/use-substate/README.md

 ## Comparison To Redux

-[Redux][] itself is a library used to create stores that can be updated via reducers.
+[Redux][] is a library used to create stores that can be updated via reducers.
 In fact, `useSubstate` works flawlessly with your current Redux store.

 In opposite to [react-redux][], this library only requires a `selectSubstate` function (similar to [react-redux][]'s `mapStateToProps`).
 It is meant to call the `dispatch` function with the action directly.
 Advanced concepts like `connectAdvanced` or `mapDispatchToProps` are deliberately not supported.